The science and art of metering

 Ideally you just need to glance at these meters occasionally to give you feedback that you’re on track, rather than stare at them constantly.
-Although more expensive than software meters, this is an advantage for hardware meters (real bits of kit) over software meters that run in windows on your DAW.
+Although more expensive than software meters, this is an advantage that hardware meters (real bits of kit) have over software meters that run in windows on your DAW.
 There are also different ways of displaying the level, some with mechanical meters, like an original VU, and others with LED bars or displays like PPM or Jellyfish meters.
-They also don’t take up valuable DAW window space.
+Another plus is that a hardware meter doesn’t take up valuable DAW window space.

 What medium is your work going out on?

-Today, your work is going to end up on one of these mediums:
+Today, your work is going to end up on at least one of these three mediums: